ios12checker/MSS-Mac-Service-Script/README.md

 8. You only have to do this once every update i make, after you have done the whole "Chmod +x" thing.
 You can just open the script, like a normal program.

+9. When prompted for your password, enter the same password you use to log in to your macOS account.

 ---

 ## 💡 Requirements